ansys/pymotorcad/doc/source/user_guide/troubleshooting.rst

 The wrong version of Motor-CAD launches
 ---------------------------------------

-Automation will automatically launch whichever version of Motor-CAD is registered.
+Automation automatically launches whichever version of Motor-CAD is registered.
 Check the registration form to see which version is registered.

 .. image:: /_static/troubleshooting_automation_dialogue.png